AASanusi/jet-resto-data/README.md

 # JET Restaurant Data

 ## Overview
-I have been tasked to complete a coding exercise for JET Early Careers Software Engineer program ahead of the assessment day.
-Below is the problem and brief I've been given to carry out:
+I am thrilled to share with you an exciting opportunity I've been given as part of the JET Early Careers Software Engineer program.
+Ahead of the assessment day, I've been entrusted with an engaging coding exercise that promises to ignite my passion for problem-solving and innovation.

+Let's dive right into the challenge provided:

 **The Problem**: We are looking for you to find restaurant data and return this in an interface of your choice.
 Using the API provided you will need to send a postcode to return a set of data, you’ll need to filter this data to focus just on the restaurant data.